 Adelaide Independent Optometrists is a South Australian family owned and run optical business.
-We have two optical stores, Tony McLarty Optometrists, in Victoria Square Arcade established 1966 and Port Adelaide Eyewear, in St Vincent Street, Port Adelaide established 1989.
+We have two optical stores, Tony McLarty Optometrists, in Victoria Square established 1966 and Port Adelaide Eyewear, in St Vincent Street, Port Adelaide established 1989.

-We are experts at running external clinics in aged care and residential facilities as well as large businesses enabling travel restricted or time poor people to be able to have eye check-ups on a regular basis.
+We are experts at running external clinics in aged care and residential facilities as well as large businesses enabling travel restricted or time poor people to be able to have eye examinations on a regular basis.
 We have full public liability insurance; all our staff have police clearances and are trained in OHS.
 As a part of our service we will supply a copy of the optometrist’s examination for your records.

 Eye examinations… more than just eye tests